compuphase/minIni/README.md

 # minIni
 minIni is a portable and configurable library for reading and writing ".INI" files.
-At just below 900 lines of commented source code, minIni truly is a "mini" INI file parser, especially considering its features.
+At roughly 950 lines of commented source code, minIni truly is a "mini" INI file parser, especially considering its features.

 The library does not require the file I/O functions from the standard C/C++ library, but instead lets you configure